If you decide to hire me to help you with your website then I’ll ask you to agree to the following terms.

 I can give you some ideas about where to find graphical elements for your site and may be able to purchase them on your behalf once you have found ones that you like.
 You will reimburse me for any images and graphical elements that I purchase on your behalf.

 I will not add any content that you provide to me that I believe to be unethical, immoral, illegal or pornographic.
 You agree not to add any such content to the site yourself, and if you do so then I refuse to be held accountable for any consequences.
 I will terminate this contract immediately if you add this sort of content and you will forfeit the money you have paid up to that point.

 At various points during the project I may contact you for feedback to check that you are happy with the work done so far and so that you can let me know of any changes you would like.

 If you request additional work during the development stage, which falls outside the scope of the original project, then I will calculate a revised total price.
-You will need to agree to this price, and pay 50% of the extra amount, before I start doing the extra work.
+You will need to agree to this price before I start doing the extra work.